Will Day

 Will Day (born 5 June 2001) is a professional Australian rules footballer with the Hawthorn Football Club in the Australian Football League (AFL).
 Day is the grandson of 1971 VFL Grand Final premiership player Robert Day.

 Early career

-Will played his junior football at PHOS Camden Football Club.
-He moved to Glenelg for a year before moving on to West Adelaide.
-In 2019 he played for South Australia in the under 18 national championships, as well as playing three reserves games.
+Will played his junior football at local club PHOS Camden.
+He was part of the SANFL junior development programs at Glenelg before transferring to West Adelaide, (where his grandfather had played) for better opportunities.
+In 2019, he played for South Australia in the under-18 national championships as well as playing three reserves games.
 He went to school at Sacred Heart College.

 AFL career

-Day's AFL career was initially hampered by the Covid-19 pandemic.
-As a young player coming into the system Day would normally start by playing with the Hawthorn affiliate Box Hill Hawks, but because that competition had been suspended for the year he had to show his mettle with scratch matches against other AFL clubs.
+Day's AFL career was initially hampered by the COVID-19 pandemic.
+As a young player coming into the system, Day would normally start by playing with the Hawthorn affiliate, Box Hill Hawks, but because that competition had been suspended for the year he had to show his mettle with scratch matches against other AFL clubs.